att/MkTechDocs/docsbuild/templates.md

 ## `footer.html`, `header.html`, and `landing.html` as templates

 MkTechDocs will recognize `footer.htmlt`, `header.htmlt`, and `landing.htmlt` as templates and process into corresponding `.html` files, using similarly named renderers.
 E.g. `footer.renderer`.
-If you have defined a `PYT_RENDERER` in the [Advanced Configuration](configuration-options.html#advanced-configuration) section of your project's makefile, this will be used instead.

 ## For more information